-Since 1990, we've been active in participating in various hula events such as the Prince Lot Hula Festival, the King Kamehameha Hula & Chant Competition and the Queen Lili'uokalani Keiki Hula Competition.
+Since 1990, we've been active in participating in various hula events such as the Prince Lot Hula Festival, the King Kamehameha Hula & Chant Competition and the Queen Lili'uokalani Keiki Hula Competiton.
 In recent years, we have entered in the King Kalakaua Hula Competition in Kona and the Merrie Monarch Hula Festival in Hilo.
 Hula competitions serve as a time for the dancers to strengthen themselves in the sense of dancing together, in the sense of feeling each other and to strive to research the material we are performing.
 And we get to present all of this at a competition.

+Traditional hula is going in the right direction because there's a lot of students and kumu who are strongly involved with the Hawaiian language.
 We need to adhere to the guidelines set for us by our kupuna.
 Each kumu should take interest in learning the ancient dances from our hula masters and keep it the way it was taught.